1983 adverts

 GENIE - able

-A simple advert from Lowe Computers (formerly Lowe Electronics) - the sole UK importers of the Genie series of computers, built by enigmatic Hong Kong company EACA - which nicely ...
+Here's a simple advert from Lowe Computers - formerly Lowe Electronics - the sole UK importers of the Genie series of computers, built by enigmatic Hong Kong company EACA and which nicely sums up the...

 Commodore